Mike-Medvedev/frontend-recreator/README.md

 ## ⚠️ Disclaimer

-This tool is for educational and legitimate reverse engineering purposes only.
-Please respect website terms of service and only use on websites you own or have permission to analyze.
+This tool is for educational and legitmate learning purposes.
+Please respect other peoples websites and ABSOLUTELY do not re upload code as your own

 ## 🐛 Issues